 However, your potential to earn money this way is normally fairly limited.
 In this case, the high price of the products from Rodan + Fields would mean that you earn more than many other MLMs when you do make sales.
 Yet, that same price point would also serve to make selling the products quite difficult.

-The other side of things is the team building element.
+The other side of things is the team-building element.
 Essentially, distributors are supposed to sell products and also recruit other people.
 Those recruits form part of the distributor’s downline.
 The idea is to end up with multiple people under you and for these people to be successful at sales and at recruiting themselves.

 If your team is big enough and is successful, then the potential for income is fairly high.
 Nevertheless, that doesn’t actually happen for most distributors.
 Instead, they’re likely to struggle with selling products and recruiting.
-The end result is that people often put a lot of work in but see relatively little reward.
+The end result is that people often put a lot of work in but see the relatively little reward.

-You can also see the actual compensation plan for the company on their website.
+You can also see the actual compensation plan for the company on its website.
 This plan is fairly similar to other MLM companies and also has a pattern of getting more complex the further you get in the company.
 For example, the image below is a generalized representation of the compensation plan at one of the lower ranks in the company:

-Even at this level, the plan is fairly complicated and that only gets worse as you go along.
+Even at this level, the plan is fairly complicated, and that only gets worse as you go along.
 At the same time, the complexity of the requirements goes up for each progressive rank, as in the image below.
 In that image, both PSQV and SV are measures of the amount of product sold.

 The complexity of the plan and of progressing through the ranks simply serves to make it that much harder to get anywhere with the company.
 In fact, I’ve noticed that many members of MLMs don’t even fully understand the plan that they are supposed to be following.
-That issue certainly doesn’t help the money making process.
+That issue certainly doesn’t help the money-making process.